 TGax Editor: Change the paragraph below of this subclause as follows (#CID 24276):

-Target wake time (TWT) allows an AP to manage activity in the BSS in order to minimize contention between STAs and to reduce the required amount of time that a STA in PS mode needs to be awake.
-This is achieved by allocating STAs to operate at nonoverlapping times and/or frequencies, and concentrate the frame exchanges in predefined service periods.
+Target wake time (TWT) allows an AP to manage activity in the BSS in order to minimize contention between STAs and to reduce the required amount of time that a STA utilizing a power management mode needs to be awake.
+This is achieved by allocating STAs to operate at nonoverlapping times and/or frequencies, and concentrate the frame exchanges in predefined service periods. (#24276)

 …